eclipse-tractusx/tractus-x-umbrella/docs/user/guides/hausanschluss-bundles.md

 ```

 The Bundles are pre-configured to work with in the Umbrella environment.
-In case you want to use them in your own dataspace, you have to adjust the "Identity and Trust Protocol (IATP) Settings"
+In case you want to use them in your own dataspace, you have to adjust the "Decentralized Claims Protocol (DCP, formerly IATP) Settings"
 of the dataspace-connector-bundle with credentials of your own dataspace.

 ```yaml